-Plus500 is a popular CFD broker that support Ethereum trading on its platform.
+Plus500 is a popular CFD broker that supports Ethereum trading on its platform.
 This cryptocurrency is traded as a CFD instrument with 1:2 leverage.
-Apart from ETH trading, Plus500 also features on its platform 12 other digital coins – Bitcoin, Bitcoin Cash, Ethereum, Litecoin, Ripple, IOTA, Monero, EOS, Neo, Stellar, Cardano, Tron.
-Now we are going to review the trading conditions that Plus500 has for Ethereum and we are going to guide you step by step how to open you first ETH trade.
+Apart from ETH trading, Plus500 also features on its platform 12 other digital coins – Bitcoin, Bitcoin Cash, Ethereum, Litecoin, Ripple, IOTA, Monero, EOS, Neo, Stellar, Cardano, and Tron.
+Now we are going to review the trading conditions that Plus500 has for Ethereum and we are going to guide you step by step on how to open your first ETH trade.

 - Website: https://www.plus500.com/trading/Cryptocurrencies 77% of retail CFD accounts lose money.
 Availability